Sleeping

 Grooming

-A friend of mine once visualised my studies as sitting down and writing:
+A friend of mine once visualised my studies as sitting down and writing:"He scratched himself."

 "He scratched himself again."